 Gilmorton has 4 out of the 6 key services identified in the Core Strategy.
 Based on the current Core Strategy definition, the range of services and facilities in Gilmorton supports its continued designation as a Selected Rural Village.
 It could even be considered for Rural Centre status.
+However given its lack of public transport this not considered appropriate.
 No insurmountable infrastructure constraints have been identified to date although S106 contributions would be sought towards improvements to GP surgery equipment in Lutterworth and an extension to the primary.
 It is noted that there is limited space for the primary school to extend.